AVishaQAI/hangman/README.md

 - **Starting the Game**: Execute the script using a Python interpreter.
 - **Playing the Game**: Enter a single letter when prompted and receive feedback on your guess.
 - **End Game Conditions**: The game ends when either the word is completely guessed or the number of lives reaches zero.
+- **Adding words**: you can add words to the word bank in the varibile word_list.
+This will make the game more challening and fun!

 ## File Structure

-- `hangman.py`: The main Python script containing the Hangman class and game logic.
+- `milestone_5.py`: The main Python script containing the Hangman class and game logic.

 ## License